Small Volume Liposuction

 Small volume liposuction may be conducted on multiple areas in a single procedure in healthy patients.
 A thorough consultation is necessary to determine the overall amount of fat that would be removed across all desired areas.
 In some cases, fat-removal may need to be conducted in a series of appointments to maintain our high standard of safety.

 Risks of Small Volume Lipo

 The fact that small volume liposuction procedure takes place without general anesthesia reduces the risks of surgery to infection, poor healing, asymmetry, and numbness.
-All surgical procedures carry risk, which is why it is crucial to choose a board-certified plastic surgeon like Dr. William Lao to conduct your procedure.
+All surgical procedures carry risk, which is why it is crucial to choose a board-certified plastic surgeon like Dr. Jennifer Walden to conduct your procedure.

 Recovery After Liposuction

 Swelling and bruising are common side effects after liposuction.
 Depending on the area treated, a patient may want to take a week off to fully recover.
 Areas that are less noticeable, such as the back, knees, or backs of the arms, may be more easily disguised for a return to work and social activities.
 Mild tenderness or soreness may be experienced but should be manageable with either prescription or over-the-counter pain medication.
 Most patients who undergo small volume liposuction can return to work within one week of their procedure.

 The body does not grow new fat cells.
 Therefore, after liposuction, the primary risk for recurrence is that weight gain will cause fat cells to expand.
 The best way to maintain results after small volume liposuction is to eat a well-balanced diet of whole foods, avoiding processed foods of all kinds, and exercising several days a week.
 There is no need to try and “spot tone” the area treated to prevent future fat expansion.